 By KBB.com Editors

-While Acura now offers the bigger TL with a choice of front- or all-wheel drive, the 2010 Acura TSX remains strictly a front-driver.
-Most buyers, though, should consider this a non-issue.
+Unlike the Audi and Volvo sedans, the TSX does not offer the option of all-wheel drive.
 More troubling to some of us is the electric power steering system that demands constant attention on the highway.

-Driving Impressions We could hardly ask for a better balance of fun and comfort from a sporty, front-wheel drive, entry-premium sedan than that delivered by the 2010 Acura TSX.
-It encourages a...quicker pace when the road begins to meander, and adequately absorbs surface irregularities and external roars when cruising.
-We like the six-speed manual's precise shifting action and the five-speed automatic's exceptionally aggressive Sport mode.
-The Kryptonite in the garage is an efficiency-enhancing electromechanical power steering (EPS) system that ranges from a shortcoming to a deal-breaker, depending on which KBB editor you ask.
-Most vehicles require subtle steering input when traveling straight down the highway; the 2010 Acura TSX requires constant, unnatural-feeling correction.
+Driving Impressions When it comes to all-around driving fun, we could hardly ask for a better balance of enthusiasm and comfort.
+We like the six-speed manual's precise shifting action and the five-speed...automatic's exceptionally aggressive Sport mode, the later being especially welcome on the automatic-only V6 model.
+The 2011 Acura TSX encourages a quicker pace when the road begins to meander, and adequately absorbs surface irregularities and external roars when cruising.
+If there's a fly in the TSX ointment, it can be found with Acura's efficiency-enhancing electromechanical power steering (EPS) system.
+Devoid of feel that sometimes borders on numbness (depending on which KBB editor you ask), the TSX is no match for competitors such as the Audi A4 or BMW 1 Series when it comes to accurate steering feedback.
+While most vehicles require subtle steering input when traveling straight down the highway; the TSX seems to require constant, unnatural-feeling corrections.
 We're hoping the system will be improved over the life of the TSX, because we really like the rest of the package.

 DVD-Audio Surround Sound

 Audiophiles will have to have this comprehensive premium sound system.
 Included in the Technology Package, the 5.2 DVD-Audio Surround Sound is so utterly clear and clean, it puts all other stock systems to shame.